oh306028/oh306028/README.md

-About Me 👋 Hello!
+ 👋 Hello!
  I'm a second-year Computer Science student at the Silesian University of Technology.
 I have a strong passion for software development, particularly within the .NET ecosystem.
  My current skill set includes:

 Languages & Frameworks: